neithernut/status/README.md

 here, aside maybe from me changing what things are included in the status.

+## Usage

+    status [specifiers]

+`specifiers` being a string of specifiers for values to include in the status.
+The following specifiers are recognized:

+ * `p`: resource pressure information (cpu, io, mem)
+ * `l`: system load (as in loadavg)

+If no specifiers are specified, the status will only contain the time.

 ## Motivation

 So I recently came around using [sway](https://swaywm.org/).
 Sway doesn't come